A High Court Writ[1]Trusted Source – .GOV- Make a Court Claim for Money is a serious notice of enforcement.

-In this guide, we will explain what a High Court Writ is, the powers it gives to High Court enforcement officers, and explore your options for dealing with it.
+In this guide, I will explain what a High Court Writ is, the powers it gives to High Court enforcement officers, and explore your best options for dealing with it.

 High Court Writ